 Available only in the U.S. and Canada

-Wave tops our list as the best QuickBooks alternative for two main reasons: (1) great features across the board and (2) a really attractive pricing model.
+Wave tops the list as the best QuickBooks alternative for two main reasons: (1) great features across the board and (2) a really attractive pricing model.
 The only snag?
 It's available only in the U.S. and Canada.
-(If you're on the other side of the ocean, you may want to skip ahead.)Â
+(If you're on the other side of the ocean, skip ahead.)

 The whole app has a friendly vibe, with rounded fonts and simple icons.
 The dashboard shows you a cash flow graph, the balances on your bank accounts (you have to integrate them with Wave, but they'll pull only transaction data, never push data or orders to your bank account), a set of links to common actions, and a profit and loss graph.

 With Wave Checkouts, you can accept payments from your website with a payment link.
 You can also attach your receipts to expenses, keeping everything in one place.
-And if you're on a paid plan, Wave uses optical character recognition (OCR) technology to extract receipt data and turn them into bookkeeping records.Â
+And if you're on a paid plan, Wave uses optical character recognition (OCR) technology to extract receipt data and turn them into bookkeeping records.

 Now, let's talk about pricing.
 While QuickBooks will almost certainly meet all of your accounting needs, it's going to cost you—even for the most basic plan.
 Wave, on the other hand, offers its core invoicing and accounting features for free.
 But we all know there's no such thing as a free lunch, so what's the catch?
 Wave takes a small percentage plus a fixed rate out of every online payment processed by the platform.
 Considering that most payment processors and accounting apps that accept payments will charge you a fee to process credit card and ACH payments, you really do get the accounting features for free.